lalitkumarbTR/jsii-pacmak-issue/README.md

 `cd packages/mycdk-lib/dist/js`
 `tar -xvf mycdk@0.0.1.jsii.tgz`

 It will extract the artifact into "package" folder.
-Inisde it, go to "package/node_modules/@aws-sdk/util-utf8-browser/".
+Inside it, go to "package/node_modules/@aws-sdk/util-utf8-browser/".
 You will see the "dist-*" folders missing.